 Yana Peel, the chief executive of the Serpentine Galleries in London, has stepped down after three years in post.
-The move follows a report in the Guardian newspaper linking Peel to the Israeli cybersecurity firm NSO, which has been criticised by human rights organisations.
 Peel says in a statement that “the work of the Serpentine, and its incomparable artistic director [Hans Ulrich Obrist], cannot be allowed to be undermined by misguided personal attacks on me and my family.”
 Peel was referring to a now retracted article by the Guardian that linked her to the Israeli cybersecurity firm NSO.

 The board of the Serpentine Galleries, which is chaired by the former New York mayor York Michael Bloomberg, pays tribute to Peel’s achievements as chief executive.
 “During Yana’s tenure as CEO, the Serpentine grew reserves, significantly increased support by growing total income and established an international donor programme in Asia,” says a statement from the board.
 Peel also oversaw the gallery programme, encompassing projects by artists and architects including Grayson Perry, Christo, Arthur Jafa, Rose Wylie, Francis Kéré and Frida Escobedo.